Forest Refugia

 Unburned or lightly-burned islands of vegetation (white outline) that persist during fire events can provide important seed sources and critical habitat for animals.

 Unburned or lightly-burned islands of vegetation (white outline) that persist during fire events can provide important seed sources and critical habitat for animals.
-Unburned/lightly-burned islands like this one have recently been mapped for 2300 fires across the Northwest
+Unburned/lightly-burned islands like this one have recently been mapped for 2300 fires across the Northwest.

 Photo credit: Medden et al. 2016